commonsinabox.org - Documentation on implementing search

 Please feel free to set up a stub to begin with, and leave space for the stuff you're not sure about.
 Ray or I can jump in to help with the nitty-gritty.

-#1 Updated by scott voth about 6 years ago
+#1 Updated by scott voth over 6 years ago

 Hi Boone/Ray - I created a page on CBOX - http://commonsinabox.org/implementing-search-functionality